clrko/clrko.github.io/_posts/2020-11-13-react_admin.md

 export default App;
 ```

-Please note that by default to edit a feature you need to click on the line you wish to edit but you can also enable an edit button by adding a `<EditButton />` in the Datagrid of your `ProjectList`.
+Please note that by default to edit an item you need to click on the line you wish to edit but you can also enable an edit button by adding a `<EditButton />` in the Datagrid of your `ProjectList`.

+To go further, have a look at the [official documentation](https://marmelab.com/react-admin/Readme.html) and the [tutorial](https://marmelab.com/react-admin/Tutorial.html).

+Claire